pecavalheiro/reddit-wallpaper-fetcher/README.md

 # reddit-wallpaper-fetcher
-Fetches most popular reddit image (from EarthPorn) and set it as desktop wallpaper
+Fetches most popular reddit image (from EarthPorn) and set it as desktop wallpaper (currently only works on ubuntu unity)

 how to use: ``ruby fetch.rb``